dhutapratama/docs/broadcasting.md

 Once you have added the `BroadcastsEvents` trait to your model and defined your model's `broadcastOn` method, you are ready to start listening for broadcasted model events within your client-side application.
 Before getting started, you may wish to consult the complete documentation on [listening for events](#listening-for-events).

 First, use the `private` method to retrieve an instance of a channel, then call the `listen` method to listen for a specified event.
-Typically, the channel name given to the `private` method should correspond to Laravel's [model broadcasting conventions](#model-broadcasting-conventions).
+Typically, the channel name given to the `private` method should correspond to Lets's [model broadcasting conventions](#model-broadcasting-conventions).

 Once you have obtained a channel instance, you may use the `listen` method to listen for a particular event.
 Since model broadcast events are not associated with an "actual" event within your application's `App\Events` directory, the [event name](#model-broadcasting-event-conventions) must be prefixed with a `.` to indicate it does not belong to a particular namespace.
 Each model broadcast event has a `model` property which contains all of the broadcastable properties of the model: